 Gets or sets the degree of the object's opacity.

 Opacity values greater than 1.0 are treated as 1.0 when the value is used, although obtaining the property value will still give you the original greater-than-one value.
-Opacity values set as less than 0 are treated as 0 when the value is used.
-In the factoring logic, setting an Opacity to 2 to cancel out the effects of being contained by an object with 0.5 Opacity does not work; the 2 value is treated as 1.0 even before the nested-object factoring is calculated.
+Opacity values less than zero are treated as 0 when the value is used.
+For instance, setting an Opacity to 2 to cancel out the effects of a nested element with 0.5 Opacity element does not work; the 2 value is treated as 1.0 even before the nested-element factoring is calculated.

 The following illustration shows a TextBlock displayed as a window-less plug-in on a Microsoft Virtual Earth mashup.
 The Background value of the plug-in is #00000000, which is totally transparent.
 In addition, the Opacity of the TextBlock is set to 0.7, which allows the map underneath to partially show through the text.

 Performance Note For best performance, use the Visibility property instead of the Opacity property when possible.
 The Visibility property is best when you simply want to make an object completely visible or completely not visible rather than using partial opacity or fading in or out of view.
 An object with an Opacity of 0 is still hit tested and the rendering engine still technically renders the object, you just cannot see it.
 Setting Visibility to Collapsed avoids these costs.